wormhole-foundation/wormhole-docs/learn/faq/index.md

 - **Initiate and redeem functions** - these functions are essential for initiating token transfers and redeeming them on the destination chain
 - **Rate capacity methods** - methods for fetching inbound and outbound rate limits are also critical for controlling the flow of tokens and preventing congestion

-These functions ensure that Connect can handle token transfers and manage rate limits across chains.
+These functions ensure Connect can handle token transfers and manage chain-rate limits.

 ### How does the relayer contract determine which transceiver to call?

-The source chain's transceiver includes the destination chain's transceiver in the message it sends via the relayer contract.
-Each transceiver holds a mapping of its peers on other chains, which is configured by the admin.
+The source chain's transceiver includes the destination chain's transceiver in the message via the relayer contract.
+The admin configures each transceiver's mapping of its peers on other chains.
 This mapping allows the destination transceiver to verify that the message came from a trusted source.

 ## Connect

 ### Do integrators need to enable wallets like Phantom or Backpack in Wormhole Connect?

-No, integrators don’t need to explicitly enable wallets like Phantom or Backpack in Wormhole Connect.
-However, the wallet must be installed and enabled in the user's browser for it to appear as an option in the interface.
+Integrators don’t need to enable wallets like Phantom or Backpack in Wormhole Connect explicitly.
+However, the wallet must be installed and enabled in the user's browser to appear as an option in the interface.

-### Is there a minimum amount required for bridging with CCTP/Connect SDK?
+### Is a minimum amount required for bridging with CCTP/Connect SDK?

 There is no minimum amount for bridging if the user is paying gas fees on both the source and destination chains.
 However, if you want to use automatic relaying, a minimum amount is required to cover relay fees: